-1. Each nomination for an initial review of faculty tenure status must originate with a letter of nomination from the Department Chair of the SOM or Dean of the SHP addressed to the EVP, in care of Faculty Affairs and Professional Development ("FAPD").

-A letter of nomination should contain the following documentation:
+- 1. Each nomination for an initial review of faculty tenure status must originate with a letter of nomination from the Department Chair of the School of Medicine or VPDSHP addressed to the President, Provost and Dean of the School of Medicine in care of Faculty Affairs and Professional Development (FAPD).
+A letter of nomination should contain the following documentation: - a.

-- a.
 Description and evaluation of the candidate's teaching abilities and responsibilities. - b.
 Evaluation of the quality, originality, and significance of the candidate's research.
 A description of work in progress and relevant sources of funding should be included. - c.
-Description and evaluation of administrative and other services to the department and ODU. - d.
+Description and evaluation of administrative and other services to the department and EVMS. - d.
 Description of the role of the candidate in the department's program and the effect of the Institution's long-term commitment to the faculty member on the balance of skills required for a well-ordered department. - e.
-Letters from faculty/students of the SOM or SHP knowledgeable of the faculty member's qualifications should accompany the letter of the Department Chair of the SOM or Dean of the SOM or SHP.
-In addition, a list of four professional colleagues, external to ODU, knowledgeable of the candidate's qualifications should be provided.
-The EVP through the office of FAPD will contact at least two of them for recommendation relating to the nominee's candidacy for tenure. - f.
+Letters from faculty/students of EVMS knowledgeable of the faculty member's qualifications should accompany the letter of the Department Chair of the School of Medicine or VPDSHP.
+In addition, a list of four professional colleagues, external to EVMS, knowledgeable of the candidate's qualifications should be provided.
+The President, Provost and Dean of the School of Medicine through the office of FAPD will contact at least two of them for recommendation relating to the nominee's candidacy for tenure. - f.
 Summation of the grounds on which the recommendation is based. - 2.
-For EVMS Faculty who are also being nominated for promotion, the nomination package shall be submitted to the Appointments and Promotions Committee first to ensure that faculty nominated for tenure and promotion meet the guidelines for promotion/rank.
+For Faculty who are also being nominated for promotion, the nomination package shall be submitted to the Appointments and Promotions Committee first to ensure that faculty nominated for tenure and promotion meet the guidelines for promotion/rank.
 Promotions will be considered as outlined in the Policies and Procedures for Faculty Promotion. - 3.
 Promotions approved by the Appointments and Promotions Committee, and nomination packages for eligible faculty without a request for promotion, will be sent to the Tenure Committee for review.
+Recommendations of the Tenure Committee will be sent to the President, Provost and Dean of the School of Medicine and if approved, to the Board of Visitors for final approval and action.